Who Does the PEAL Center Help?

 PEAL helps families and self-advocates see new possibilities through knowledge about special education and advocacy, as well as leadership development.
 PEAL’s services are available at no cost to families, in both English and Spanish.
 These services include:

-- Workshops and trainings across Pennsylvania on important topics for families, self-advocates, educators and professionals
+- Trainings across Pennsylvania on important topics for families, self-advocates, and professionals

 - Online training and resources on a variety of topics